chanzuckerberg/cryoet-data-portal-backend/ingestion_tools/docs/enqueue_runs.md

 | --exclude-dataset | null | Supply a regular expression to exclude a list of dataset ID's the import.
 This option can be specified multiple times with multiple regular expressions.                                           |
 | --s3-prefix | null | Only look for datasets in a particular subdirectory (this is faster than the filter/include filters) when importing a single dataset                                                               |

+## Retrieving logs from job runs
+Use the `fetch_enqueue_runs_logs.py` script to retrieve logs from the job runs.
+This script is used for fetching logs for the jobs run with `enqueue_runs.py` and categorizing them into success and failed directories based on the execution status.
+To provide the required ARNs needed for the `fetch_enqueue_runs_logs.py` script, run `enqueue_runs.py` with an output log file specified using the `--state-machine-log` flag.
+See `fetch_enqueue_runs_logs.md` for more details.

 ## Building and pushing up a dev/test image: